Our Brazil team was much more optimistic than most that pension reform would be passed in 2019.

 Pension reform in 2019 is our base case.
 Besides the reasons cited above, we make this judgement based on the fact that Paulo Guedes and key members of the Bolsonaro team understand that the window to pass this reform will not remain open forever.
 That is why it is essential that the government come up with a pension reform strategy early next year, so that once the Senate and Lower House leaders have been elected in February, it can begin moving ahead with the reform.
 The weak opposition and the shift to the right of the Brazilian electorate will help the administration pass this reform.

-After five years of abortive attempts, pension reform was finally passed in July 2019.
+After five years of abortive attempts, the pension reform bill was passed on 24 October 2019.